prezi/spaghetti/README.md

 Spaghetti
 =========

-Type-safe APIs for compile-to-JavaScript modules.
+Spaghetti helps you in creating large-scale modular JavaScript applications with modules written in different compile-to-JS languages.
+It allows a module's code to call another module in a type-safe way regardless of the language either module is written in.

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)

-## What is this?

-Spaghetti lets you create large-scale modular JavaScript applications with modules written in different compile-to-JS languages communicating with each other in a type-safe way.

 ## How does it work?